 IP Access Rules – which cannot be used to whitelist Intruder's scanning ranges.

 'Firewall Rules' – which can be used and is configured in two parts, explained below.

 To get started, we'll first add an 'Allow' rule for each of Intruder's scanning ranges.

-Use the 'IP Address' field, and the 'is in' Operator to add all of Intruder's scanning ranges and IPs.
+4. In the 'Value' field, add all of Intruder's scanning ranges and IPs.
 For an up-to-date list of IP ranges, please refer to this article.
-When finished, click save.

-WAF Managed Rules
+WAF Managed Rules (this one is important)

 Browser Integrity Check

 User Agent Block